stknohg/PSCoreUpdate/README.md

 PS C:\> Update-PowerShellCore -Latest -Silent
 ```

-* This cmdlet supports only Windows and MacOS.
+* This cmdlet supports only Windows and macOS.
   You can use a package management tool like yum, apt etc. on Linux.

 ### Find-PowerShellCore